 You Can Be Free from the Mess

 When you change your car’s oil, you will have to drain the old one.
 And you can’t just dump that in municipal trash bins or drainage.
 Fortunately, auto shops and service stations accept used oil for recycling.
-In other words, if you want to do things right, you will still have to go to a professional auto shop anyway.

 Besides, if you try to store all the used oil in a barrel, and place it in your garage, it’s going to smell.
 Not to mention, if you spill the oil, it’s going to leave stains that can take forever to clean.